About Digital Engineering Environments

 When correctly set up, the system architecture seamlessly integrates vendor data, which supports a variety of industry-standard file formats and data structures.

 Stakeholders at all project phases benefit from this integration.
 Early advantages include access to design information as it progresses, and a convenient “one-stop shop” for all project deliverables.
 Value is added during execution and construction phases by making comprehensive, reliable information available in the field.
 Operations and maintenance also benefit from improved as-built drawings, simplified monitoring, faster access to site data and innumerable other impacts.

 Compressed Engineering Schedule

 Traditional vs. Integrated

-A digital project environment enables an integrated engineering approach in which disciplines overlap their work and compress the schedule.
+A digital project environment enables an The process of integrated engineering involves multiple engineering disciplines working in conjunction with other project disciplines to e… approach in which disciplines overlap their work and compress the schedule.

 Vista takes an “agnostic” approach to technology, which means we evaluate all options and move forward with the one that best fits the client’s and the project’s needs.

 The diagram below shows a complete integration using the AVEVA platform.
 AVEVA NET Dashboard is information management software used for visualizing and linking data and documents.